 - Conversion name: that’s the name of the ad as you will see it in your Google Ads account.

 - Value: select Use different values for each conversion.

 - You can keep the default settings for other settings on the page or modify them if you wish.

 - Click Create and Continue.
 You will get to the tag setup page.

 - Select Install the tag yourself:

 You will get to the page where you will see a global site tag and event snippet.
-These are the two codes that you will need to paste to your Ecwid control panel.
+These are the two codes that you will need to paste to your Ecwid admin.
 These codes work only when they are both added to a website.
 Copy these codes to a text document on your computer or keep the page open and follow the steps below:

 - Copy the codes that you see in the “Global site tag” and “Event snippet” sections in your Google Ads account.